Ekansh38/Ekansh38/README.md

 - 👋 Hi, I’m @Ekansh38
-- 👀 I’m interested in coding, duh
+- 👀 I’m interested in python,
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me idk
+- 📫 How to reach me goenka.ekansh@gmail.com

 <!---
 Ekansh38/Ekansh38 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.